ianoxwell/ianoxwell/README.md

 # Welcome

-Motivated, curious, and creative Full Stack Angular / React / .NET web developer with a multidisciplinary background.
-I specialize in building functional, accessible, and interactive web-based applications that are device-agnostic and meet established business goals.
-With a strong focus on quality, scalability, and performance, I thrive in environments where collaboration and continuous learning drive innovation.
+Purpose-driven Full Stack Developer (Angular / React / .NET) with a strong focus on usability, accessibility, and long-term impact.
+Drawing on a multidisciplinary background in healthcare, education, and enterprise software, Ian builds scalable, device-agnostic web applications that meet real-world needs.
+He thrives in collaborative environments that value clean code, thoughtful architecture, and continuous learning.
+Known for his mentorship, clear communication, and commitment to doing things properly, Ian brings both technical depth and human insight to every project.

 ## Recipe Ordering System - live demo!